-Cultural Retention - keeping culture strong: Activities in which cultural knowledge and practice is passed on by recognised, respected leaders and peers.
+- Cultural Maintenance: Keeping culture strong through passing on of cultural knowledge and practice by recognised, respected Elders, leaders and peers.

-Arts Development: activities where the community and individuals are engaged in arts practice, skills development and capacity building.
+- Arts Development: Activities where the community and individuals are engaged in arts practice, skills development and participation.

 Who can apply?